sotanishy/cp-library-cpp/docs/data-structure/lazy_segment_tree.md

 A lazy segment tree stores a sequence $(a_0, a_1, \dots, a_n)$ of a monoid $V$ and operations from an operator monoid $O$.

-See the note for the description of a monoid and an operator monoid.
+See the note for how to use the template argument.

 A segment tree with lazy propagation supports range update and range query both in $O(\lg n)$ time.

-For point update and range query, use [a segment tree](segment_tree.md)

-For range update and point query, use [a dual segment tree](dual_segment_tree.md)
+For point update and range query, use [a segment tree](segment_tree.md) For range update and point query, use [a dual segment tree](dual_segment_tree.md)

 Space complexity: $O(n)$